Saeid Mehri

-Saeid Mehri (سعید مهری; born February 9, 1998) is an Iranian professional footballer who plays as a midfielder for Persian Gulf Pro League club Persepolis and the Iran national team.
+Saeid Mehri (سعید مهری; born February 9, 1998) is an Iranian professional footballer who plays as a midfielder for Persian Gulf Pro League club Fajr Sepasi and the Iran national team.

 Club career

 Machine Sazi

 On 5 September 2016, Mehri joined Machine Sazi as a young star.

 Tractor

 On 8 June 2019, Mehri joined Persian Gulf Pro League side Tractor.

 Esteghlal

 On 28 February 2021, Mehri joined Esteghal Tehran with a 2.5 Year contract.

 He was one of the key players of the team and played in 56 league matches.

 APOEL FC

 On 29 January 2024, Mehri joined Cypriot First Division club APOEL.

 In his first season with APOEL, Mehri also won the championship title in the Cyprus League.
 Although he was one of the most effective players in the team, he preferred to leave the team after receiving better financial offers.

 Persepolis

 On 9 September 2024, Mehri joined Persian Gulf Pro League champions Persepolis.